XUAN-98-L/Previous_Project/JAVA_PROJECT(Network_analysis_programme)/README.md

+Recent developments of various high-throughput techniques have generated unprecedented quantities of biological data.
+In parallel with the rapid expansion of omics, researchers have shown a dramatic  interest in predicting the organization of complex biological systems by interpretation of those high-throughput data.
+Thus, I developed a java-based, lightweight software, NetworkAnalysis 1.0, for researchers to analyze biological networks’ properties.
+It provides a user-friendly graphical interface.
+It allows users to add  a new connection to the existed network, and analyze network characteristics, including average degree, degree distribution and hubs in the network with great accuracy.

-If you want directly use the software, please open the shortcut of **“Main.java"** , which is the entry to the application.
+If you want directly use the software, please open **“Main.java"** (XUAN LIU\src\sample), which is the entry to the application.

 **Folder path "XUAN LIU\src" contains all the source code**.
 Detailed explanation about classes can be found in the report.